twbell/public-works/polygons/stores-components.md

 <Placemark>
   <name>parking</name>
 ```

+This should be included for you automatically when you export your work as a KML file.
+You should never edit a KML file by hand.

 For a detailed illustration, see this [example KML file](https://raw.github.com/Factual/public-works/master/polygons/examples/stores-components/66f9c859-5532-4ee1-85c2-fbbb3b88692d.kml).
 It was created for the example business record above.